google/WebFundamentals/src/content/en/ilt/pwa/working-with-the-fetch-api.md

 Note: Fetch supports the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS">Cross Origin Resource Sharing (CORS)</a>.
-Testing generally requires <a href="https://google-developer-training.gitbooks.io/progressive-web-apps-ilt-codelabs/content/docs/running_a_local_web_server.html">running a local server</a>.
+Testing generally requires <a href="running-a-local-web-server">running a local server</a>.
 Note that although fetch does not require HTTPS, service workers do and so using fetch in a service worker requires HTTPS.
 Local servers are exempt from this.